cgwire/kitsu/docs/short/README.md

 ![Sequence detailed page](../img/getting-started/sequence_detail_page.png)

-On the detailed page, you have access to the casting of the sequence.
+On the detailed page, you have access to the sequence casting.
 You can see all the assets used in the whole sequence.

 You can also access the schedule, Preview Files, Activity, and Timelog of the sequence **tasks**.